AdamHtooLwin/SADHomework/HW2/README.md

 # Homework 2

 Sample application to setup a Spring Boot project following this [guide](https://spring.io/quickstart).
-This app serves a basic endpoint and supports a basic parameter.
+This RESTful app serves a basic endpoint and supports a basic parameter.

 ## Prerequisites